How can Aviv 14 be on a Thursday when a calendar converter indicates that it cannot?

 I came across your "Good Thursday" commentary.
 The one thing that did not seem to fit, however, is that Aviv 14 never appears to fall on a Thursday.

-The calendar converter that I used is here: http://tarekmaani.com/calconv/cof.htm.
+The calendar converter that I used is at this site: http://tarekmaani.com/LunchCOnverter.html.
 Using this calendar converter, the 14th day of Aviv (Nisan) is always either a Monday, Wednesday, Friday, or Saturday.
 Is our weekday offset from the Hebrew calendar?
 Or how do you resolve this?

-However, as far as I know, the fixed arithmetic Hebrew calendar was established by Hillel II in 358 A.D.
 In more ancient times, priests went outside at the beginning of the year, for a few nights, to determine the time of the new moon.
 They decided when it was Rosh Hashanah (Tishrei 1), and that established the days of the other important days of the year.
-One of these days was Aviv 14, on which there was a full moon.
+One of these days was Aviv 14, on which there always was (and still is) a full moon.

-Those priests long ago did not follow the more modern "rules" that Rosh Hashanah, and certain other important days, could not fall on certain days of the week.
+Those priests long ago did not follow the more modern "rabbinic rules" that Rosh Hashanah, and certain other important days, could not fall on certain days of the week.
 Furthermore, new moons and full moons, at any time of the year, can occur on any day of the week.
-So I see no restriction that the full moon and Jesus' crucifixion, during Holy Week, could have taken place on a Thursday.
+So I do not see any restriction preventing the full moon and Jesus' crucifixion, during Holy Week, from taking place on a Thursday.